 Can there a better break for you and your kids than in the Botanical Garden in the middle of Copenhagen with the numerous species, some of which 200 years-old?
 Over 13,000 plant species can be seen on 10 hectares under the splendid iron and glass structures that shelter them.

 If Tivoli isn’t enough, you can take your kids to Bakken Amusement Park, the oldest amusement park in the world, in operation since 1583.
-A little nostalgic character still makes it worth traveling a few kilometres from Copenhagen.
+A little nostalgic character still makes it worth traveling a few kilometers from Copenhagen.

 You can also go to Copenhagen ZOO and a canal boat tour; water is always exciting.